sf-wdi-15/notes/week_07_more_rails/day_2_associations_and_model_testing/dusk_model_testing/README.md

 Run your rspec tests (they should all pass as you don't have any)

 *Terminal*
-`rspec` or `bundle exec rspec`
+`bundle exec rspec` or `bin/rspec`

 To run specific specs

 ```
 # Run only model specs
-rspec spec/models
+`bin/rspec spec/models`

-# Run only specs for AccountsController
+# Run only specs for AccountsController (Assuming such a controller exists)
-rspec spec/controllers/accounts_controller_spec.rb
+`bin/rspec spec/controllers/accounts_controller_spec.rb`
 ```

 ###Exercise (Model Specs)
 __________________

-**1.** Write a spec to verify your solution to Exercise 1 from rails_console_lab:
+Write a spec to verify your solution to Class Exercise 1 (one-to-many)

-       1. Using the new/save syntax, create a student, first and last name and an age

-**2.** Write a spec to verify your solution to Exercise 2 from rails_console_lab:

-       2. Save the student to the database

-**3.** Anything else?
-Test our regex?
+  - You'll want to generate a spec for both your Order model and your Item model.
+  - For your order model, write a test to make sure the order name is being returned correctly
+  - For your items model, write a few tests to ensure that the item name, description, and price are all being returned correctly.
+  - Don't forget to use the `before` and `after` keywords to generate at least one order and at least one item to test against in your specs.

-### Example (Controller Specs)
+### Bonus Example (Controller Specs)

-Pair programming exercise.
+Don't feel bad if this one is out-of-reach (for now).

+To help you figure things out, let's break into groups.
+This will be a pair programming exercise.

-The rails-rspec documentation (see Resource#1) has a very interesting "Controller Specs" example.
+The rails-rspec documentation (see Resource #1) has a very interesting "Controller Specs" example.
 They test something called PostsController, which happens to be the name of our controller in our rails_blog_lab.
-Let's add a controller spec to last night's lab.
+Let's add a controller spec to the blog lab.

-**1.** Switch to your rails_blog_lab project
+__1.__ Switch to your rails_blog_lab project

-**2.** Install 'rspec-rails' in the project by repeating steps 1 & 2
-  from the "Rails Installation" instructions above.
+__2.__ Install 'rspec-rails' in the project by repeating steps 1 & 2 from the "Installation" instructions above.

 Hint: